ADA-research/Sparkle/Examples/configuration_quality.md

 ## Algorithm Quality Configuration
 We can configure an algorithm too based on some quality objective, that can be defined by the user.
-To see all options for defining {ref}`SparkleObjective <sparkle-objective>`
+See the {ref}`SparkleObjective <sparkle-objective>` page for all options regarding objective defintions.
 These steps can also be found as a Bash script in `Examples/configuration_qualty.sh`

 ### Initialise the Sparkle platform